 4. Then click on Finish.

-This is a basic article which explains Hibernate 3.0 required jars and setup in Eclipse.
+Finally you learnt Hibernate 3.0 required jars.
+Also you learnt how to setup Hibernate in Eclipse and NetBeans IDE.
 Please let me know your feedback by giving your comments.